fabianaapateanu/training-testng-basics-practice/README.md

 ## Running the Demos
 1. You will need to create yourself a valid GitHub account
-2. For login tests you will need to use the data providers withe the User object.
+2. For login tests you will need to use the data providers with the User object, which is your valid GitHub username and password

 ## Demo 1
 Example of static data provider, a different data provider class with two test data parameters.
 Test class used is `DataProviderLoginTests.java`.

 1. Data provider class `StaticDataProvider.java` we have:
     1. `@DataProvider(name = "invalid_user_data_and_browser")`